Сarbon neutrality

 arrow

-CONTRIBUTION TO THE FUTURE FROM THE INDUSTRY LEADER
+AN INDUSTRY LEADER'S CONTRIBUTION TO THE FUTURE

 ALROSA accounts for more than 30% of global diamond mining

-Scientifically prove the carbon neutrality
+Scientifically prove the carbon neutrality of its products

 Undergo independent international verification

-Achieve carbon neutrality without purchasing
+Achieve carbon neutrality without purchasing carbon credits

-CCS – Carbon Capture and Storage
+CCS — Carbon Capture and Storage — technologies for capturing and retaining carbon in inorganic form

-CDR - Carbon Dioxide Removal
+CDR — Carbon Dioxide Removal — technologies for removing carbon dioxide

 EXPERT COMMENTS